 operation of 80 acres of corn and 10 gilts in 1975.
 In 1978, he graduated from Black Hawk East College with an Associates Degree in Applied Sciences.

-modifying and inventing farm machinery.
-During his career, he has gone from conventional tillage to no-till, adopted the use of bio technology, and has gone
+hours modifying and inventing farm machinery.
+During his career, he has gone from conventional tillage to no-till, adopted the use of bio technology, and

-from growing corn and soybeans in 40-inch rows to growing both crops in 15-inch rows.
+has gone from growing corn and soybeans in 40-inch rows to growing both crops in 15-inch rows.
 He also strives to reduce input costs.
-At one point in time, his corn
+At one point in time,

-herbicide costs were as high as $37 per acre and today have been reduced to near $6 per acre.
-Soybean seed costs have been as high as $40 per acre and
+his corn herbicide costs were as high as $37 per acre and today have been reduced to near $6 per acre.
+Soybean seed costs have been as high as $40

-has been a DuPont No-till Neighbor and a featured speaker at DuPont and Monsanto Residue Management Conference
+Marion has been a DuPont No-till Neighbor and a featured speaker at DuPont and Monsanto Residue Management

-and the National No-Till Conference from 1994 - present.
-Marion is a corporate member of the Conservation Technology
+Conference and the National No-Till Conference from 1994 - present.
+Marion is a corporate member of the Conservation

 In 1999, he was selected as Black Hawk College's Outstanding Alumnus of the Year.